bhadresh13/BMNYearPicker/README.md

 # BMNYearPicker

 Overview
-BMNYear Picker is UIPickerView Control with Custom Month and Year
+BMNYear Picker is UIPickerView Control with Custom  Year

 How to use
 Just drag and drop BMNYearPicker from Demo Project to your code, Add BMNYearPickerViewDelegate to your view controller